WICG/display-locking/README.md

    performance limitations and cliffs that are not obvious to developers.
-   Similarly, relying on the browser to avoid rendering for content that is clipped out or not visible is sometimes not reliable, as it's hard for the browser to efficiently detect what content is actually visible.
+   Similarly, relying on the browser to avoid rendering for content that is clipped out or not visible is sometimes not reliable, as it's hard for the browser to efficiently detect what content is not visible and does not affect visible content in any way.

 Previously adopted web APIs, in particular the [contain](https://developer.mozilla.org/en-US/docs/Web/CSS/contain) and